 The symptoms and signs of respiratory diphtheria may initially be similar to a viral upper respiratory infection, however, the symptoms become more severe with the progression of the disease.
 Generally speaking, individuals exposed to diphtheria begin to experience symptoms between two to five days after the initial infection, though some individuals may not experience any symptoms at all (asymptomatic).
 The symptoms and signs of respiratory diphtheria may include the following:

 As respiratory diphtheria progresses, individuals may develop the classic adherent thick, gray membrane (pseudomembrane) forming over the lining tissue of the tonsils, pharynx, and/or nasal cavity.
 Extension of this pseudomembrane into the larynx and trachea can lead to obstruction of the airway with subsequent suffocation and death.
-See reference two for pictures of the bacteria and the pseudomembrane.

 The systemic manifestations of diphtheria are caused by the effects of the diphtheria toxin and its subsequent dissemination to other organs away from the initial area of infection.
 Commonly affected organs include the heart and nervous system, leading to complications such as inflammation of the heart (myocarditis), cardiac rhythm and conduction disturbances, muscle weakness, numbness (nerve), and vision changes.